MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-cluster.md

 ---
-title: Deploy a workload cluster in AKS hybrid deployment
+title: Deploy a workload cluster on AKS hybrid
 description: In this tutorial, learn how to create an Azure Kubernetes Service (AKS) cluster and use kubectl to connect to the Kubernetes master node.
 services:
 ms.topic: tutorial
-ms.date: 10/06/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan